Welcome fren! Bitcoin privacy is always a huge struggle for beginners.

 Can You Own Bitcoin Without A Wallet?

 No. Bitcoins need an address to be sent to which is generated by a Bitcoin Wallet.
 While most people assume keeping their bitcoins on an exchange means they don’t have a wallet, that is still a wallet.
-It’s just an online or “hot” wallet that you don’t have custody over.
+It’s just an online or “hot” wallet that you don’t have custody over just like a bank account.